What is Bullying?

-Bullying is any form of physical or psychological abuse happening repeatedly among school-age children and teens.
+Bullying is understood as any form of physical, verbal, social or psychological abuse that occurs repeatedly among minors or adolescents in school settings.

 Bullying in first person